Arts Night Out returns to Heritage Station on Thursday

 The Herald-Dispatch

-HUNTINGTON — The contemporary Appalachian arts scene will be celebrated this week at Arts Night Out at Heritage Station, set for 6-9 p.m.
+HUNTINGTON - The contemporary Appalachian arts scene will be celebrated at Arts Night Out at Heritage Station, set for 6 to 9 p.m.
 Thursday, Aug.
 8.

 The evening begins at 6 p.m. with a drum circle hosted by First Congregational United Church of Christ on the Heritage Station patio.
 Attendees can bring their own instrument or use one of the church's.